OlingCat/MyConfig/README.md

 # MyConfigList

 There are some configuration files for me.
-If you are interested in someone, well, keep it. if you have more good ideas, please **tell me**,
+If you are interested in something, just keep it. if you have more good ideas, please **tell me**,
 I'll add them to my files. :P